aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 Level 5
 ~~~~~~~

-Like level 4, but without the simulated Python traceback.
+Like verbosity level 4, but without the simulated Python traceback.

 .. image:: images/level5.png